samruddhiandhalkar/Country-Management/README.md

 # Features if this Project :

-1 .
-Add new countries and their capitals
+* Add new countries and their capitals
-2. Update the capital of existing countries
+* Update the capital of existing countries
-3 .Delete countries from the system
+* Delete countries from the system
-4 .View all countries and capitals
+* View all countries and capitals
-5 .Simple menu-driven console interface
+* Simple menu-driven console interface
-6 .PostgreSQL database integration
+* PostgreSQL database integration
-7 .Uses JPA with Hibernate for ORM
+* Uses JPA with Hibernate for ORM
-8 .Modular and organized Java code structure
+* Modular and organized Java code structure

 # Technologies Used :